DanlanChen/DanlanChen.github.io/_posts/2016-10-12-training-CNN-error-handling.md

 5. when you encounter the problem of" MemoryError: Error allocating 4194893824 bytes of device memory (CNMEM_STATUS_OUT_OF_MEMORY)." something like that, you should consider using smaller filter number. mainly because the number of your weights parameters are too large.

+6. I can not store a array with the first column is (512,512) , the rest columns are scalar into hdf5, and I can not store a dictionary into hdf5, so i just use np.save(), it works.